ucloud/terraform-provider-ucloud/website/docs/appendix/db_instance_type.html.markdown

 # DB Instance Type

-The instance type of DB instance.
+The type of DB instance.

 ## Highly Availability